Clarkson-Applied-Data-Science/2024_ia653_raavi_govindagari/README.md

 **Neural Netwok**

+- Examples on test set

 ![Screenshot for Predictions on test set](images/neural_predictions_on_test.png)

+- Examples on unseen data

 ![Screenshot for predictions on unseen data](images/neural_prediction_on_unseen_data.png)

 **Naive Bayes**

+- Examples on test set

 ![Screenshot for Predictions on test set](images/naive_prediction_on_test.png)

+- Examples on unseen data

 ![Screenshot for predictions on unseen data](images/naive_prediction_on_unseen_data.png)